News & Notes

 Increased Cybersecurity

 Security LockIn preparation for future projects and improvements to DOY's member services that require internet access, DOY has greatly increased its cybersecurity.
-DOY has added to its network a premier bundle of protection including: managed firewalls, managed IDS/IPS, intrusion detection, web content filtering, anti-virus gateway protection, plus 24/7 monitoring.
+DOY has added to its network a premier bundle of protection which includes: managed firewalls, managed IDS/IPS, intrusion detection, web content filtering, anti-virus gateway protection, plus 24/7 monitoring.
 With these added protections, DOY members can feel confident that whenever services require internet access that their personal and DOY information will be aggressively protected.
 Completion of these upgrades will enable DOY to provide new products to improve member services.

 Additional Member Services Articles